APL-Huddersfield/HULTI-GENv2/README.md

 ## Usage
 To run HULTI-GEN, open the HULTI-GENv2.maxproj file in the HULTI-GENv2 folder.
 See UserGuide.pdf for full usage details.

-## Authors
-Dale Johnson and Hyunkook Lee.
-Contact: d.s.johnson2@hud.ac.uk, h.lee@hud.ac.uk

 ## License
-This repo is licensed under the MIT license.
+The code in this repository is licensed under the MIT license.
 See LICENSE.md

 ## Acknowlegdements
-Thank you to Chris Gribben for creating the original version of HULTI-GEN, and thank you to Jaakko Pasanen (github: jaakkopasanen) for creating the AutoEQ headphone equalisation database.
+Thank you to Chris Gribben for creating the original version of HULTI-GEN, and thank you to Jaakko Pasanen (github: jaakkopasanen) for creating the AutoEQ headphone equalisation database used in this project.